rmrastro/docs/README.md

 ### Removing the submodule

 You can remove the submodule connection to the Overleaf project.
-This does **not** actually delete the project from Overleaf!.
+This does **not** actually delete the project from Overleaf!
 Using the proposals/KeckWP_2018 as an example, you would do the following:

 ```
 git submodule deinit proposals/KeckWP_2018